Skip to main content

 • Establish MIRL program

-• Draft a compliance plan
+• Draft a Compliance Plan

-• Draft, execute, and provide OHCS with an Originating Ordinance/Resolution (including compliance plan)
+• Draft, execute, and provide OHCS with an Originating Ordinance/Resolution (including Compliance Plan)

-• Initiate Master Agreement" through OHCS website
+• Submit an “ Initiate Master Agreement” request

-• Enter into master agreement with OHCS
+• Enter into Intergovernmental Master Agreement with OHCS

 • Open local MIRL program